 After deleting the data, you can re-run your test migration.

 Step 6: Review your data and conduct User Acceptance Testing (UAT)

-- Check that your links to other content are working, for example, Confluence pages linked to Jira issues.
+check your links to other content are working, for example, Confluence pages linked to Jira issues

-- Check that your workflows are working as expected.
+check your workflows are working as expected.
 You may, for example, have post functions that rely on third-party apps that aren't migrated.
-You may find they aren't working in cloud but continue to work on your server site.
+You may find they aren't working in Cloud but continue to work on your Server site.

-- Try using the product and creating test data.
-Test things like creating a new project, creating and editing issues, and uploading attachments.
+use the product and create test data - test things like creating a new project, creating and editing issues, and uploading attachments

 UAT and change management best practices

 We also advise conducting UAT, or having some end users replicate common day to day tasks using the test site.
 This will not only help you catch any unexpected issues but can help your organization prepare for change.